[Home]

 Gillies hands mcindoe hands

-Percy Hennell produced the colour prints that were used in Gillies & Millard "Principles and Art of Plastic Surgery.
-Related to the silversmiths, Hennells of Bond Street, he was a renowned photographer who became head od design for the Metal Box Company.
+Percy Hennell produced the colour prints that were used in Gillies & Millard.
+Related to the silversmiths, Hennells of Bond Street, he was a renowned photographer who became head of design for the Metal Box Company.
 His photograph of two choirboys (one his son Garvin) adorned tins of Sharp's toffees.
 He collaborated with Andre Simon on his series of books for wine conoisseurs and became one himself.

 hennell hennell obituary